baverkacar/baverkacar/README.md

 ## Hi, it's Baver here 👋 Glad to visit my profile.

-### I am Sophomore computer science student at Hacettepe University who is curious about learning everything i can and want to be a great backend developer.
+### I am Junior computer science student at Hacettepe University who is curious about learning everything i can and want to be a great backend developer.

 ## 💻 Tech Stack